hunteke/temoa/docs/source/Documentation.rst

 have a freely available model, and to create an ecosystem of freely shared data and model inputs.

-For a longer explanation, please see "The TEMOA Project: Tools for Energy Model Optimization and Analysis", by DeCarolis, J. and Hunter, K. and Sreepathi, S.
-(2010) (available from `temoaproject.org/`_).
+For a longer explanation, please see :cite:`DeCarolis_etal_2010` (available from `temoaproject.org/`_).
 In summary, EEO model-based analyses are impossible to verify, complex enough as to be non-repeatable without electronic access to **exact** versions of code *and* data input, hardly address uncertainty, and yet are used to inform large-scale public policy.
 Especially in light of the last two points, we believe that EEO model analyses should be completely open, independently reproducible, electronically available, and address uncertainty about the future.

 Conventions